LexProfi/hedge-fund-broadcast-service/README.md

 The Telegram bot is used as a user interface, it provides daily reports, portfolio freezing and hedging percentage management functions.

+Currently supported exchanges:
+- Binance
+- Coinbase

+Support for other exchanges can be added upon request.

 You can see an example of the service here: https://t.me/goosecrypto_bot

 To purchase a service, write to me: https://t.me/LexProfi